 I share a list of the projects I'd like to build and do together.
 This section is for dreams!

-I also have sections on Social Justice, the Romantic/Sexual Network, Fluid Bonding, Pregnancy, Mental Health, Coming Out, and other topics that are relevant to my particular life and relational practices.
+I also have sections on Social Justice, the Romantic/Sexual Network, Sexual Health, Pregnancy, Mental Health, Coming Out, and other topics that are relevant to my particular life and relational practices.
 Make your own topics, and express your values, commitments, and ideals.

 Once I had written my relationship values document, the person I was relating with and I sat down and wrote a shared document where we covered some of the same topics.
 We made some agreements about how we would address and escalate conflict, handle money, costs and labor, and share land and resources.